-Companies and individuals across a broad spectrum of industries are facing increasing scrutiny of their business conduct by federal and state prosecutors.
+Companies and individuals across a broad spectrum of industries are facing increasing legal scrutiny by federal and state prosecutors of their business operations.

-Government investigations—whether criminal, civil, or administrative—pose substantial and, at times, existential risk to highly regulated businesses.
+Government investigations—whether criminal, civil, or administrative—pose substantial and, at times, existential risks to businesses in highly regulated industries.

 The attorneys in our White Collar Defense and Internal Investigations Group have the skills and experience to help clients successfully navigate complex, high-stakes investigations.
 In many cases, we have convinced the government to close an investigation without taking enforcement action.
-In situations where charges cannot be avoided, our attorneys, leveraging their deep trial experience, are ideally positioned to provide our clients with an effective and innovative defense.
+In situations where charges cannot be avoided, our attorneys, leveraging their deep trial experience, are ideally positioned to provide our clients with an effective and innovative defense, from grand jury proceedings through trial and appeal.

-We represent clients at every stage of the investigation and enforcement process—from grand jury or HIPAA subpoenas and civil investigative demands through trials and appeals in both state and federal courts.
-Our group routinely draws on the talents of our Health Care & Life Sciences, Employment, Labor & Workforce Management, and Litigation & Business Disputes practices when responding to matters.
+We represent clients at every stage of the investigation and enforcement process—from grand jury or HIPAA subpoenas and civil investigative demands (CIDs) through trials and appeals, in both federal and state court.
+Our group routinely draws on the talents of our Health Care & Life Sciences, Employment, Labor & Workforce Management, and Litigation & Business Disputes practices when responding to investigations.
 This multidisciplinary approach ensures that our clients have access to a defense team that (i) begins each representation with an understanding of a client’s business and (ii) is well positioned to provide government investigators with a business context that often makes a difference in how a matter is resolved.

 In the early stages of every investigation, we work hard to avoid an unfavorable charging decision.
 From the outset, our attorneys have credibility with government investigators and prosecutors because the government recognizes our ability to obtain favorable results for clients through litigation and at trial.